tytydraco/yessleep/out/Mold.md

 Oh well!

 I’m not really in the mood to deal with all the mold in Cam’s room, so we’ve got some restoration guys coming in the morning to fix it all up.
+It really is a shame to see it go — the way it creeps up the wall, a soft embrace to a cold hard surface.
+Clusters of elegant spores forming rolling hills along the wall.
+None in competition with one and other just an equal desire to spread its roots far and wide for its species survival.
+It’s mesmerizing to look at its beautiful innocence. it’s not hurting us we’re just sharing our vessels, but as with the hag before us…

+our turn is up.